ChaitanyaRishi/Smoodify/README.md

 # Smoodify
-Smoodify recommends you the songs you might like, and also creates playlists based on your current mood.
+Smoodify uses spotify personalization algorithm to recommend you the songs you might like, and also allows you to create playlists based on your current mood.

 To Use: </br>